RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 1. the miniseries was speech that was fully protected by First Amendment;
 2. the portrayal of De Havilland was sufficiently transformative, and thus was entitled to First Amendment protection;
-3. the portrayal of De Havilland engaging in fictitious interview and making comment was not defamatory and would not highly offend reasonable person, as required for false light claim;
+3. the portrayal of De Havilland engaging in a fictitious interview and making comments was not defamatory and would not highly offend a reasonable person, as required for false light claim;
-4. the portrayal of De Havilland as twice using obscenity to refer to sister was not highly offensive and were substantially truthful, given her actual words, as required for false light claim; and
+4. the portrayal of De Havilland as twice using an obscenity to refer to sister was not highly offensive and was substantially truthful, given her actual words, as required for a false light claim; and
-5. De Havilland failed to show probability of proving malice, as required to preclude dismissal of false light claim under anti-SLAPP statute.
+5. De Havilland failed to show the probability of proving malice, as required to preclude dismissal of her false light claim under anti-SLAPP statute.

 ### Sarver v.
 Chartier Entertainment